“We have to return to this foundation and start over again

 continues to hold true.

-revolution was successful; the Big Bang
+While the Copernican revolution was successful; the Big

-revolution was a failure.
+Bang revolution was a failure.

 Which brings us to the next cosmology revolution.

 Look at the flowcharts again.
 They include ALL the realistic

 possibilities.
 In the first chart only two possibilities exist; in the